Polight/lego/docs/60-advanced.md

 <script src="./dist/index.js" type="module"></script>
 ```

-Run your webserver and see your little app!
+Run your web server and see your little app!

 > When developing you may want to automatically watch files changes.